 Don’t look for the needle in the haystack.
 Just buy the haystack!John Bogle, Founder of Vanguard

 You can always find an expert bookie tip on which horse is likely to win, much like brokers have a ‘buy’ rating on a particular stock or fund manager.
-Only a handful will be right.
-Our advice is to always know the odds and place your bets accordingly.
-That’s why our tip is on low cost ETFs.
+Only a small handful will be right – and these change all the time.